Jeyakumar-R/Flight-Fare-Prediction/README.md

 # Flight-Fare-Prediction

-### I have built a simple web app model which predicts the price of flight given the departure time , arrival time , date of journey , airline etc !
+### I have built a simple web app model which predicts the price of flight ticket given the departure time , arrival time , date of journey , airline etc !

 ### This was my final year mini project